 Chemotherapy for Salivary Gland Cancer

-How is chemotherapy used to treat salivary gland cancers?
+When is chemotherapy given to treat salivary gland cancer?

 For people with salivary gland cancers, chemo is most often used: